 At last count, Orange boasted 289 residents.
 The population was considerably larger in the first half of the twentieth century, when more than 40 mica mines dotted the Town.
 Today, Orange is known for its natural beauty, its wealth of wildlife, and residents passionate about conserving our natural treasures.
+(You can find a guide to outdoor activities and natural resources, along with detailed maps, here.)

 Each year the Town gathers for a harvest festival, a potluck supper before Town Meeting, and a Christmas party.
 Yankee Magazine ran a story about the party.
 Most of the events, as well as official meetings, take place in the Orange Town House.
 For dates of meetings and events, see the calendar.